amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 > Getting adjacent nodes on an adjacency matrix is *O(|V|)*

-Imagine that you need to represent Facebook network as a graph.
+Imagine that you need to represent the Facebook network as a graph.
 You would have to create a matrix of 2 billion x 2 billion, where most of it would be empty!
-Nobody would know everybody else just a few thousands at most.
+Nobody would know everybody else, just a few thousand at most.

-In general, we deal with sparse graphs so the matrix will waste a lot of space.
-That's why in most implementation we would use an adjacency list rather than the matrix.
+In general, we deal with sparse graphs so that the matrix will waste a lot of space.
+That's why, in most implementations, we would use an adjacency list rather than the matrix.

 ### Adjacency List

 Adjacency List is one of the most common ways to represent graphs.
 Each node has a list of all the nodes connected to it.

 Graphs can be represented as an adjacency list using an Array (or HashMap) containing the nodes.
-Each of these node entries includes a list (array, linked list, set, etc.) that list its adjacent nodes.
+Each node includes a list (Array, linked list, set, etc.) that lists its adjacent nodes.

 For instance, in the graph above we have that `a` has a connection to `b` and also a self-loop to itself.
 In turn, `b` has a connection to `c` and so on: